 1. They give themselves credit.

 While it sounds simple enough, how often have you earned something that you somehow attributed to luck or just being in the right place at the right time?
-People with a strong self-image positively attribute their accomplishments to their own hard work and efforts.
+People with a strong self-image positively attribute their accomplishments to their own hard work

 2. They are present.